deanwampler/Presentations/SeductionsOfScala/tutorial-exercises/drawing-actors/README.md

 This is a simple example using the [Akka Framework](http://akka.io) v2.1.X for Scala and Java, with Scala v2.10.X.

 The example is built and run using the [sbt](http://www.scala-sbt.org/), the de facto standard build tool for Scala projects.
-You'll need to install `sbt` to build this project.
+You'll need to install the `sbt` command to build this project.
+See [sbt](http://www.scala-sbt.org/) for installers.

-The Scalding exercises mentioned in the slides are actually taken from my [Scalding-Workshop](https://github.com/deanwampler/scalding-workshop).
-Note that the [GitHub version of Scalding](https://github.com/twitter/scalding) builds with Scala 2.9.X, while this tutorial uses 2.10.X.
-Simply clone that repo, edit `target/Build.scala` and change the `scalaVersion` value to "2.10.1", then run these `sbt` commands:

-    sbt
-    > update
-    > test
-    > assembly

-Finally, **replace** the `lib/scalding-assembly-0.7.3.jar` in the `scalding-workshop` with the newly-built `scalding-core/target/scala-2.10/scalding-core-assembly-0.9.0-....jar` file.
-Now you can use Scala 2.10 with the `scalding-workshop` scripts.
-I'll update that project soon with these changes, so check the README there first...

 ## Instructions

 Change to the root directory for the actors example `SeductionsOfScala/tutorial-examples/drawing-actors`.

-Using `bash` or another command shell, run `sbt`, as instructed by the `sbt` installation process.
+Using a `bash` shell or Windows command window, run `sbt`, as instructed by the `sbt` installation process.

 At the `sbt` prompt (`>`), run the following commands.
 (The #... are comments and shouldn't be typed).

+    update   # Pull down the other dependencies compile  # Compile the code.
-    compile  # Compile the code.
-(Expect a "success" message when done). run      # Run the actor example.
+    test     # Run the simple ScalaTest unit tests.
+(Also runs compile) run      # Run the actor example.
     quit     # Exit sbt.

-The first time start `sbt` and compile the code, it may take a long time to download the required dependencies.
+The first time start `sbt` and run `update1`, it may take a while to download the dependencies (including the rest of the `sbt` code itself!).

-The fairly verbose output of the commands should end with the following for a success run:
+The fairly verbose output of the commands should end with the following for a successful run:

     ...
     [info] Running shapes.ShapesDrawingDriver